 With Ask Amplitude, you can:

-Ask Amplitude uses a third-party LLM (through the OpenAI API) to understand requests and choose how to respond to questions.
-OpenAI decides which actions to take (for example, creating a chart versus searching) and synthesizes that information into response messages.
+Ask Amplitude uses a third-party LLM (through the Amazon Bedrock API) to understand requests and choose how to respond to questions.
+Amazon Bedrock decides which actions to take (for example, creating a chart versus searching) and synthesizes that information into response messages.

-To power Ask Amplitude, Amplitude may send the following data to the OpenAI API:
+To power Ask Amplitude, Amplitude may send the following data to the Amazon Bedrock API:

-Amplitude sends the conversation thread history between you and Ask Amplitude to the OpenAI API.
-However, the OpenAI API doesn't receive your customer data.
-OpenAI doesn't store or train on any of your Amplitude data.
+Amplitude sends the conversation thread history between you and Ask Amplitude to the Amazon Bedrock API, including the data outlined above.
+Amazon Bedrock doesn't train its models on your Amplitude data.
+Amazon Bedrock deletes any data sent by Amplitude within 30 days.

 To create a useful and informative chart, you first need to choose the right events and properties for your analysis.
 Ask Amplitude helps you do this by looking at the events and properties your organization queries most frequently.
 It also looks at popular saved charts, to figure out the event and property combinations your organization uses to represent different business concepts.